 With IPHost Network Monitor you can run simple snmp requests against a IBM device in your network.

-IPHost Network monitor allows you to monitor ibm2216PCIAdapOperStatus on IBM device via the SNMP protocol.
+IPHost Network monitor allows you to monitor -- on IBM device via the SNMP protocol.

-Download IPHost Network Monitor (500 monitors for 30 days, 50 monitors free forever) to start monitoring IBM computers right now.
+Download IPHost Network Monitor (500 monitors for 30 days, 50 monitors free forever) to start monitoring IBM switches right now.